VirtusLab/git-machete/docs/source/cli/github.rst

 ``retarget-pr [-b|--branch=<branch>] [--ignore-if-missing]``:
     Sets the base of the current (or specified) branch's PR to upstream (parent) branch, as seen by git machete (see ``git machete show up``).

-    If after changing the base the PR ends up stacked atop another PR, the PR description posted to GitHub will be prepended with a section listing the entire related chain of PRs.
+    If after changing the base the PR ends up stacked atop another PR, the PR description posted to GitHub will be prepended with an intro section listing the entire related chain of PRs.

-    This header will be updated or removed accordingly with the subsequent runs of ``retarget-pr``.
+    This header will be updated or removed accordingly with the subsequent runs of ``retarget-pr``, even if the base branch is already up to date.

     **Options:**